mxtamp/mxtamp/README.md

 - 👀 I’m interested in diving into CODING and IT projects.
 - 🌱 I’m currently learning Full Stack Web Development with Social Hackers Academy.
 - 😄 Pronouns: she/her
-- ⚡ Fun (or not so fun) fact: I finished law school, and I currently work as a lawyer.
+- ⚡ Fun fact: I finished law school and I currently work as an IT Support Specialist.

 <!---
 mxtamp/mxtamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.